iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

     ```

     :::info:
-    Authors should publish only one instance of a channel.
+    The author should publish only one instance of a channel.

     Otherwise, subscribers will not know which channel to use.
     :::